Frequently

 11. Can my child get a locker?

 We have lockers to rent.
 Please see reception to enquire.
-Full Time Students receive a free locker for 2023.
-Any left over lockers will be passed onto families with children that do lots of dance classes.
+Full Time Students receive a free locker.
+Any additional lockers will be passed onto families with children that do lots of dance classes IF there any available

 12. Do students have access to the upstairs studio between classes?